 A land far away, isolated, surrounded by water bodies.

-She stands on her own, filled with history lost on it inhabitants.
+She stands on her own, filled with a history lost on its inhabitants.

 As rivers go back and forth on its shores, home for sea creatures.